wglebster/wglebster.github.io/readme.md

 ## Development Log _(newest on top)_

 * 17-July-2021: created git pages repo, added "under construction" banner and a favicon (trying to keep it pretty).
+Also added a footer with a link to my GitHub profile and some styling.